siddharthb52/phishing_filter/DESIGN_DOC.md

 ### Why Logistic Transformation?

-**Problem**: Since 100% of our dataset is phishing emails, a simple linear transformation (raw_score / MAX_SCORE) produced unrealistically low probabilities.
-Most emails scored 10-30%, even though they are all confirmed phishing.

-**Solution**: Sigmoid/logistic transformation calibrates scores to better reflect real-world phishing distribution:
+**Problem**: With MAX_SCORE of 360, achieving high raw scores is extremely difficult.
+Even blatant phishing emails typically trigger only 100-200 points (28-56% raw score) because it's improbable for a single email to exhibit ALL 20 indicators simultaneously.

+Linear scoring would require an email to hit 90% of all possible features to achieve 90% probability -- nearly all of them.
+This isn't ideal, as multiple strong signals (though not necesssarily all) should be sufficient to indicate high confidence.

+**Solution**: Sigmoid/logistic transformation recalibrates the scale so that multiple strong signals are sufficient for high confidence:
+- **0–10% raw** → ~15–30% (minimal indicators)
-- **Low scores (0-20% raw)** → 30-50% probability (subtle phishing)
+- **10–20%** raw → ~30–50% (subtle phishing)
-- **Medium scores (20-40% raw)** → 50-80% probability (typical phishing)
+- **20–40% raw** → ~50–80% (typical phishing)
-- **High scores (40%+ raw)** → 80-99% probability (blatant phishing)
+- **40%+ raw** → ~80–99% (blatant phishing)

-This reflects the reality that emails in our dataset are phishing, with most falling in the 50-80% range.
+**Key Insight**: You don't need to trigger ALL features to be confident it's phishing.
+The sigmoid reflects this by amplifying scores where multiple strong indicators are present.

 ### Risk Thresholds (Sigmoid-Calibrated)